circleci/realitycheck/README.md

 org-global       | CONTEXT_END_TO_END_TEST_VAR
 individual-local | MULTI_CONTEXT_END_TO_END_VAR

+## GCP Jobs Workflow
+Tests android machine images on Google Cloud Platform.
+First checks if the environment is configured for GCP with the CIRCLE_CLOUD_PROVIDER environment variable.

+### Prerequisites
+You will need to have your CIRCLE_TOKEN environment variable set to a personal access token, and will need your CIRCLE_CLOUD_PROVIDER set to `gcp` in lower-case.
+You must also have nomad clients configured, and your vm-service configured.

+## AWS Jobs Workflow
+Tests ARM based images on AWS.
+First checks if the environment is configured for AWS with the CIRCLE_CLOUD_PROVIDER environment variable.

+### Prerequisites
+You will need to have your CIRCLE_TOKEN environment variable set to a personal access token, and will need your CIRCLE_CLOUD_PROVIDER set to `aws` in lower-case.
+You must also have nomad clients configured, and your vm-service configured.

+---

 ## Contributing
 If you have more ideas for things that should tested, please submit a PR against the open-source repository on GitHub where this project is maintained: <https://github.com/circleci/realitycheck>.